 Thoroughly inspect the exhaust system for leaks or corrosion.
+Check the tailpipe for dents or bends.
 Have any problems repaired before operating the genset.

-AWARNING Exhaust gas presents the hazard of severe personal injury or death.
+A WARNING Exhaust gas presents the hazard of severe personal injury or death.
 Make certain that all exhaust components are operational and that there are no exhaust leaks.

-Do not start the set if exhaust gases will not effectively expel away from the vehicle.
+Do not start the genset if exhaust gases will not effectively expel away from the vehicle.
 Be aware that any vent, window or opening that is not permanently sealed from the vehicle living space can be an avenue for carbon monoxide.

 AWARNING Exhaust gases can cause severe personal injury or death.
 Never operate the genset unless the exhaust outlet is clear of walls, snow banks, or any obstructions that can prevent exhaust gases from dissipating.
 Never operate any exhaust fan in the vehicle when the genset is running: an exhaust fan can draw exhaust gas into the vehicle.
-The exhaust outlet must extend a minimum of 1 inch (25.4 mm) beyond the perimeter of the vehicle.
+The exhaust outlet must extend 1 inch (25.4 mm) beyond the perimeter of the vehicle.